 Typically, the first sessions will be open-ended, such as “Tell me what brought you here” or “What made you come see a therapist now?”

-You don’t have to get an answer correct.
+There is no right or wrong answer.
 There’s no need to have everything worked out.
-In fact, many will say that they feel like “I don’t know where to begin” or “Things are heavy these days.”
+In fact, many people say things like: “I don’t know where to begin” or “Things are heavy these days.”
 That’s enough.

-What are the people in your life who can support you?
+• Who are the people in your life you can rely on for support?

 This is a normal part of the therapy session process.